Unincorporated association: The chair

 There is usually a chairperson, or simply "chair", who presides over meetings both of the committee and of the members.
 In practice many chairs are forceful individuals, but in law their responsibility is to act as an impartial umpire.
 Chairs may have other powers: again, these should be clearly set out in the constitution.

 Other officers

 Often a treasurer is appointed who is responsible for overseeing the funds of the association.
 Often there is a secretary who ensures all the rules of the association are duly followed.

 Liability

 Because the association has no legal personality, outsiders face the challenge that it cannot be made liable for anything.
 If a sports centre hires a pitch to "Smalltown Soccer Stars", and the fees go unpaid, the agreement may be unenforceable.
-However, the sports centre can look for the person who actually booked the pitch and try to recover the unpaid fees from him, or if they can establish that he made the booking with the authority of the whole team (or of a committee) then the people authorising the bookings are collectively liable.
+However, the sports centre can look for the person who actually booked the pitch and try to recover the unpaid fees from that person, or if they can establish that said person made the booking with the authority of the whole team (or of a committee) then the people authorising the bookings are collectively liable.
 The question turns on the general law of agency.

 Once liability of one or more persons is established, their liability is unlimited.